|

 Me: (laughter)

-W: From what I can remember, and you can check
+W: From what I can remember, and you can check with him

 But from what I can remember